 Sweet, smooth and tangy with the flavor of the finest cheesecake, I savored every cool bite with the berry sauce.
 Bill was game for a simple strawberry cheesecake ice cream sundae, too.
 Katie enjoyed her cheesecake ice cream plain.
 Cool down all summer long with this dreamy cheesecake ice cream!!

 Tips for Making a Strawberry Cheesecake Ice Cream Sundae

 If you have an ice cream maker (affiliate link), you’re halfway there!
 Once you make the cheesecake custard, all that’s left is plugging in your appliance and letting it do the work!

 When you make ice cream, you’ll want to see ingredients like heavy cream and eggs in the recipe.
 They’ll give your ice cream the luscious mouthfeel you expect from a premium ice cream.
 The cream cheese also gives a boost to the velvety nature of this cheesecake ice cream recipe.

 - PRO-Tip: Make sure the freezer bowl for your ice cream maker has been in the freezer for about 24 hours for the best results.
 Any less, the ice cream may not freeze to its full capacity.

 - I keep mine wrapped in a plastic bag so no frost develops on the surface.

 - PRO-Tip: Use low heat and stir constantly when heating your custard.
-Since there is egg in the mixture, small pieces can cook resulting in a not so smooth custard and then possibly a substandard ice cream.
+Since there is egg in the mixture, small pieces can cook resulting in a not-so-smooth custard and then possibly substandard ice cream.

 - If your custard curdles, you can vigorously whip it to smooth it out.
 Alternatively, you can strain it through a sieve, but you will then lose some of the desirable fat in the egg bits that are removed.
 Best to be patient while cooking the custard to avoid the consequences.